This reading is also available in PDF.

-Like the Microsoft Windows workstations on campus, the Linux workstations require you to log in to use them.
+Like the Microsoft Windows boxes on campus, the Linux workstations require you to log in to use them.
 Our Linux network uses an independent password system, so you should remember that you have different passwords (unless you take the time to make them the same).
 In contrast to passwords on the Windows network, Linux passwords are stored in such a way that no one, not even the system administrator, can extract the original password, so it is safe to use the same password.
 (Of course, someone trying to guess your password still has an opportunity to do so.)

 In this course, you will be using a variety of programs.
 There are four that I consider particularly important.